Specifics

 • A current Certified Nursing Assistant (NA) certificate/registration card.

-• If evidence of nursing assistant course completion is not listed on your NCTC transcript, you need to submit documentation verifying nursing assistant competency.
+• If evidence of nursing assistant course completion is not listed on your Northland transcript, you need to submit documentation verifying nursing assistant competency.

-EGF & Distance PN Students Submit Your NA Documentation By:
+EGF, TRF & Distance PN Students submit your NA Documentation by:

-• scan your documentation and send it via email to pnadvisor@northlandcollege.edu OR
+• scanning your documentation and sending it via email to pnadvisor@northlandcollege.edu and/or lindsay.kuntz@northlandcollege.edu OR

-• send a copy of your documentation by US mail to:
+• sending a copy of the documentation by US mail to:

 2022 Central Ave NE